Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Transferability of Generated Images

 \section{Transferability of Generated Images}

-We first study whether our generated images are model specific, since the generation of the images involves the gradient of the original model.
-We train several architectures, namely EfficientNet \citep{tan2019efficientnet}, MobileNet \citep{howard2017mobilenets}, SimpleDLA \citep{yu2018deep}, VGG19 \citep{simonyan2014very}, PreActResNet \citep{he2016identity}, GoogLeNet \citep{szegedy2015going}, and DenseNet121 \citep{huang2017densely} and test these models with the images.
+We first study whether our generated images are model-specific, since the generation of the images involves the gradient of the original model.
+We train several architectures, namely EfficientNet \citep{tan2019efficientnet}, MobileNet \citep{howard2017mobilenets}, SimpleDLA \citep{yu2018deep}, VGG19 \citep{simonyan2014very}, PreActResNet \citep{he2016identity}, GoogLeNet \citep{szegedy2015going}, and DenseNet121 \citep{huang2017densely} and test these models with the images that generated when testing ResNet.
 We also train another ResNet following the same procedure to check the transferability across different runs in one architecture.

-Table~\ref{tab:result:transfer} shows a reasonable transferability of the generated images as the FMR are all lower than the SA, although we can also observe an improvement over the FMR when tested in the new models.
+\textbf{Transferability of the generated images.} Table~\ref{tab:result:transfer} shows a reasonable transferability of the generated images as the FMR are all lower than the SA, although we can also observe an improvement over the FMR when tested in the new models.
 These results suggest that our method of generating images can be potentially used in a broader scope: we can also leverage the method to generate a static set of images and set a benchmark dataset to help the development of robustness methods.

+\textbf{Reliability of the FMR metric.} Moreover, these results contribute to the validation of the reliability of the FMR metric: given that each model's FMR gets computed using a different test set, it is not clear why FMR would be a reliable metric that can be used to compare two models.
+In this experiment, however, the models are tested using the same fixed test set that was initially generated during the evaluation on ResNet.
+Remarkably, the strong correlation observed between FMR and PA at the fixed test sets lends credence to the reliability of the FMR metric.